LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.43.0
+*Released*: 9 May 2024
+- ELN: Customize signing checkbox and export to PDF
+  - Add LabelsAPIWrapper for getting and updating custom labels

 ### version 3.42.3
 *Released*: 8 May 2024
 - Add back class for `DisableableMenuItem` and do some RTL test conversion